Are you new to reptile keeping and looking for help choosing your first pet lizard?

-The Long-Tailed Lizard, also known as the Asian Grass Lizard, has a tail that is 3 times the length of its body.
+Long-Tailed Lizards, also known as the Asian Grass Lizards, have a tail that is 3 times the length of their body.

 This Asian lizard, despite its tail’s length, is very small.
 They have a slender, small body and only grow to 8 inches in size from snout to vent.

-Naturally gentle and easy-going, they are the perfect pet lizard for beginners looking to keep a small species in a well-decorated tank.
+Naturally gentle and easy-going, they are the perfect pet lizard for beginners looking to keep a small lizard in a well-decorated tank.

 Long-Tailed Lizards only live 5-6 years in captivity, but they are also pretty inexpensive ($5-$15).

 Even if you aren’t a herpetologist, you may still recognize the Chameleon for a variety of reasons: